slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Clothes make the man.
 Naked people have little or no influence on society.' -- Mark Twain*

 > *'A man’s face is his autobiography.
 A woman’s face is her work of fiction.' -- Oscar Wilde*

+> *'Dress shabbily and they remember the dress; dress impeccably and they remember the woman.' -- Coco Chanel*